primeroIMS/PrimeroCPIMSUserGuide/UsersGuide.md

 ![](img/v2/filter-saved-list.png)

-Here, you see the search you had saved earlier.
-Click on the saved search to apply the filters you had saved.
+Here, you can find the search you had saved earlier.
+Click on the saved search to apply the filters that were saved.
 To delete a saved search, you can click on the trash can button next to it.

 # Flagging

-The **Flags** button allows a case worker or manager to leave a message or "Flag" on a record.
+The **Flags** button allows a case worker or manager to leave a message or a "Flag" on a record.
 Usually, this is a reminder to other users that they need to perform an action (example: reminding a case worker to perform an assessment or reminding a manager to approve the Case Plan).

 ![](/img/v2/flags-button.png)